Updated: January 2026 //

 Alaska Halibut Fishing Rig Summary

-Prepare to have sore arms when you grab the halibut jigging rods.
-Indeed the jigging motion may take its toll throughout the day.
-As the pursuit of your prized halibut ensues.
-So embrace the chase of Alaska halibut fishing and book your trip for an Alaska halibut fishing adventure in Ketchikan.
+Prepare to have sore arms once you grab the halibut jigging rods—the jigging motion can take its toll over the course of the day.
+As the pursuit of your prized halibut unfolds, embrace the challenge, enjoy the process, and get ready for a true Alaska halibut fishing adventure in Ketchikan.